skroonenburg/Skeletor/README.md

 in the project.

-We are not saying we are the worlds best developers but we think we are pretty ok, thus if you disagree or have suggestions please get in contact with us on twitter, @loose_chainsaw, and give us your feedback and thoughts.
+We are not saying we are the worlds best developers but we think we are pretty ok, thus if you disagree or have suggestions please get in contact with us on twitter, @loose_chainsaw, @padgettrowell, @hendryluk, and give us your feedback and thoughts.

 Have fun with it.